 - Background: Present the ideas and reasoning behind the proposed project.
-Explain the relevance of the proposed project to a FY20 PCRP Health Disparity Research Award Focus Area, or justify how the project will nevertheless address a critical disparity-related need in the field of prostate cancer research and/or patient care. - Hypothesis/Objective: State the hypothesis to be tested or the objective to be reached.
-Provide evidence or rationale that supports the objective/hypothesis. - Specific Aims: State the specific aims of the study.

-- Study Design: Briefly describe the study design, including appropriate controls. - Impact: Describe the potential near-term and long-term impact of the proposed project on eliminating disparities in prostate cancer incidence, morbidity, mortality, and survivorship within the context of the FY20 PCRP Overarching Challenges. - Attachment 4: Lay Abstract (one-page limit): Upload as "LayAbs.pdf".
+Explain the relevance of the proposed project to a FY21 PCRP Health Disparity Research Award Focus Area, or justify how the project will nevertheless address a critical disparity-related need within the context of the FY21 PCRP Overarching Challenges. - Hypothesis/Objective: State the hypothesis to be tested or the objective to be reached.
+Provide evidence or rationale that supports the objective/hypothesis. - Specific Aims: State the specific aims of the study. - Study Design: Briefly describe the study design, including appropriate controls. - Impact: Describe the potential near-term and long-term impact of the proposed project on eliminating disparities in prostate cancer incidence, morbidity, mortality, and survivorship within the context of the FY21 PCRP Overarching Challenges. - Attachment 4: Lay Abstract (one-page limit): Upload as "LayAbs.pdf".
 The lay abstract is used by all reviewers.
 Abstracts of all funded research projects will be posted publicly.
 Do not include proprietary or confidential information.
 Use only characters available on a standard QWERTY keyboard.
 Spell out all Greek letters, other non-English letters, and symbols.
 Graphics are not allowed.